amphp/http-server/README.md

 ##### Customizing Status Codes & Headers

-While Aerys makes responses a snap by allowing the return of only an entity body, you can also customize response headers and status information by returning an indexed array as shown here:
+Aerys trivializes responses by abstracting away HTTP protocol details and allowing applications to return strings and resources directly.
+However, apps may also customize response headers and status information by returning an indexed array as shown below.

 ```php
 <?php